Nunavut Provincial Payroll Information

 Minimum Wage Hours of work Worker's Compensation Leaves Statutory Holidays Minimum Age Pay Statements Terminations Vacationable Earnings Provincial Health

-- TD1 - Basic Personal Amount - Every person employed in Nunavut and every pensioner residing in Nunavut can claim the personal exemption amount of $13,325 for 2018.
+- TD1 - Basic Personal Amount - Every person employed in Nunavut and every pensioner residing in Nunavut can claim the personal exemption amount of $18,767 for 2024 (up from $17,925 in 2023).

-- Federal Basic Exemption - The Federal Basic Exemption amount is $11,809 for 2018.
+- Federal Basic Exemption - The Federal Basic Exemption amount is $15,705 in 2024 (up from $15,000 in 2023).

 Note: This information is meant to serve as a guide only.
 Readers are encouraged to consult the full legislation of the Nunavut Labour Standards Act.
 Here are some online resources: